-Are you a part of the 56% that don’t always sleep well?
-Have you ever considered your bedroom temperature might be the culprit?
+As nighttime approaches, our body temperature naturally decreases, signaling it’s time to rest and slow down.
 As you’re falling asleep, cooler temperatures can help you get to sleep faster, lower the risk of metabolic diseases like diabetes, increase your quality of REM sleep, and even help you look younger.

 Although there appears to be a direct correlation between bedroom temperature and overall health, it’s important to understand that in most studies where cold temperatures influenced an individual’s metabolic rate, participants slept with thin sheets.
 When it’s time for bed, there are a variety of factors that can contribute to heated sleeping conditions, like pajamas, comforters, or even the body heat of another person.

 According to Dr. Chris Winter of The Huffington Post, temperatures should be between 60 and 67 degrees Fahrenheit for ideal sleeping conditions.
 There are different levels of temperature comfort for everyone.
 Although there are a variety of factors that can contribute to a warmer environment, there are ways to determine your perfect sleep temperature without having to worry about wasting money trying to cool your entire bedroom.

 Sleep Temperature Study